wojtekmach/keathley.github.io/_posts/2015-05-31-Building-a-Keyboard.md

 ### Microcontroller

-You can either use the A\* micro or the teensy.
+You can use either the A\* micro or the teensy.
 While the A\* is more supported I decided to go with the teensy since I had experience with them.

 ## Assembly

 The assembly instructions are [well documented](http://atreus.technomancy.us/assembly-hand-wired.pdf) on the Atreus site.
-Refer there for specifics.
-Here are some of the highlights from my build.
+You should refer there for specifics.
+But I thought that I would highlight some of my experience.

 <a href='/assets/images/atreus/atreus-1.jpg'>
   <img src='/assets/images/atreus/atreus-1.jpg' alt='atreus parts'/>
 </a>

-I always like to lay out all the bits before I start on a project.
+Everything layed out, keyboard in potentia.

 <a href='/assets/images/atreus/atreus-2.jpg'>
   <img src='/assets/images/atreus/atreus-2.jpg' alt='ponoko case'/>